-Fateema is the story of a young Muslim girl in a small village in Gujrat, her parent’s constant efforts and motivation to educate her and her siblings despite their poverty and the support she receives from her school, and how she traverses her life and journey into a path she envisions for her family.
+Most of Fence is about Fateema, a young Muslim girl in a small village in Gujrat, her parent’s constant efforts and motivation to educate her and her siblings despite their poverty, the support she receives from her school, and how she traverses her life and journey into a path she envisions for her family.
 Fateema’s desires are simple; thirst for education, economic independence, and a fulfilling career.

 In a nation entering modernity, people were beginning to consider education as important as caste and creed.